“Trains,” wrote Scottish poet and scholar Alastair Reid, “are for meditation, for playing out long thought-processes, over and over…”

 In The Lady Vanishes, Iris Henderson (Margaret Lockwood) is on her way via train from a mountain retreat with girlfriends to London, where she is to marry a man one companion calls a “blue-blooded check-chaser.”
 After being struck on the head by a falling flower box just before boarding the coach, Iris spends much of the journey playing out her thought-processes over the mysterious disappearance of Miss Froy (Dame May Whitty), an eccentric governess whom Iris believes assisted her onto the train and shared tea with her, although Iris’ fellow passengers insist the old woman never existed.

+The Lady Vanishes is, to me, Alfred Hitchcock’s most thoroughly enjoyable movie, a breezy mystery-romance carried by crackling dialogue, fine performances and Hitchcock’s burgeoning visual inventiveness.
 Although the film, which was released in 1938, takes place at the peak of Germany’s rearmament and growing concern over the spread of fascism through Europe, and features as its MacGuffin a coded message bound for the Foreign Office in London, The Lady Vanishes retains a playful tone throughout.

 That tone is set in the opening scene, as the camera glides over a model enthusiast’s wet dream of a toy train station—where the locomotive is blocked by a snowslide—through the fictional mountain village of Bandrika (“One of Europe’s few undiscovered corners,” as Miss Froy explains) and into the bustling lobby of a hotel.